open-resources/physics_bank/content/public/006.Force/Topic Outcome/force_true_or_false/force_true_or_false.md

     weight: 1
     partial-credit: true
     partial-credit-method: EDC
+myst:
   substitutions:
     params:
       part1:
         ans1:
           value: When object A causes object B to accelerate, $F_{A\ on\ B}$ = $F_{B\
             on\ A}$ .
           feedback: Great!
 You got it.
         ans2:
           value: There is always a force in the direction of any motion.
           feedback: Consider Retardation!
 ---
 # {{ params.vars.title }}